 However, these consequences are not severe enough when it comes to endangering passenger lives on a near-daily basis.
 Traffic citations that are issued to bus drivers are part of driver personnel records, but only if they have committed multiple offenses.
 Metro refuses to release any information on the number of operators that were actually terminated due to reckless driving.
 Well, it seems Metro does not want to be transparent (shocker!) because there may be a serious lack of disciplinary processes to operators that drive recklessly.
 We all know Metro could use improvement in certain areas, but these high numbers of bus drivers with bad behavior are completely unacceptable.

-Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P. is a personal injury law firm that fights for victims who have been injured in transportation accidents in the Washington, D.C., Greenbelt, Maryland and Fairfax, Virginia areas.
+Koonz, McKenney, Johnson & DePaolis L.L.P. is a personal injury law firm that fights for victims who have been injured in transportation accidents in the Washington, D.C.
+Contact us today for a free consultation.